bhuman/VideoAnalysis/README.md

     also depends on a reasonable initial guess for the camera pose.

   - The game recording solution developed by Berlin United only records games when the game state is not `Initial`.
-As a result, timeout are not recorded in the videos.
+As a result, timeouts are not recorded in the videos.
 The app cannot handle situations, in which a timeout was taken after the first `Ready` state, because such a half would be recorded as two videos and it is assumed that videos always start with the first switch to `Ready`.